MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-diskdiagnostic.md

 - If you disable this policy, S. M. A. R. T. faults are still detected and logged, but no corrective action is taken.

-- If you do not configure this policy setting, the DPS enables S. M. A. R. T. fault resolution by default.
+- If you don't configure this policy setting, the DPS enables S. M. A. R. T. fault resolution by default.

-This policy setting takes effect only if the diagnostics-wide scenario execution policy is not configured.
+This policy setting takes effect only if the diagnostics-wide scenario execution policy isn't configured.

 No reboots or service restarts are required for this policy setting to take effect: changes take effect immediately.

 This policy setting takes effect only when the DPS is in the running state.
-When the service is stopped or disabled, diagnostic scenarios are not executed.
+When the service is stopped or disabled, diagnostic scenarios aren't executed.
 The DPS can be configured with the Services snap-in to the Microsoft Management Console.

 > [!NOTE]
-> For Windows Server systems, this policy setting applies only if the Desktop Experience optional component is installed and the Remote Desktop Services role is not installed.
+> For Windows Server systems, this policy setting applies only if the Desktop Experience optional component is installed and the Remote Desktop Services role isn't installed.
 <!-- WdiScenarioExecutionPolicy-Description-End -->

 <!-- WdiScenarioExecutionPolicy-Editable-Begin -->